DNP-PMHNP Salary

 Don't earn a DNP for the paycheck alone.
 If your goal is clinical practice, prescribing, or even owning a psychiatric practice, the master's-level PMHNP earns nearly the same and gets you there years sooner.

-Here is the honest framing the salary number can obscure.
+Here is the honest framing that number can obscure.
 The DNP grants no extra prescriptive or clinical scope, so in a direct-care role it does not come with an automatic raise.
 In clinical practice, DNP- and MSN-prepared PMHNPs earn within a few percent of each other.
-The premium you see in the median comes from the roles the doctorate opens: nursing faculty, executive and systems leadership, and program direction.
+The premium comes from the roles the doctorate opens: nursing faculty, executive and systems leadership, and program direction.
 A DNP-PMHNP who blends a clinical caseload with leadership lands toward the top of the range, and senior nurse-executive roles reach $195,000 and up.

 Top-paying states for DNP-PMHNPs